ray-project/kuberay/docs/guidance/rayserve-dev-doc.md

 Many RayService issues are related to the Ray Serve Python scripts.
 We strongly recommend that users develop and test their Ray Serve scripts in a RayCluster using the same Ray image before deploying them to a RayService.
-In this tutorial, we will show you how to develop [ray-service.mobilenet.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-service.mobilenet.yaml).
+In this tutorial, we will show you how to develop a Ray Serve Python script for a MobileNet image classifier on a RayCluster.
+You can deploy and serve the classifier on your local Kind cluster without requiring a GPU.
 Please refer to [ray-service.mobilenet.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-service.mobilenet.yaml) and [mobilenet-rayservice.md](https://github.com/ray-project/kuberay/blob/master/docs/guidance/mobilenet-rayservice.md) for more details.